mo-rale/Calcula_app_portal/README.md

 ## 🎯 Overview

-**MathMaster Pro** is a unified portal that brings together four independently developed mathematics applications into a single, cohesive platform.
+**Calcula App Portal** is a unified portal that brings together four independently developed mathematics applications into a single, cohesive platform.
 This landing page serves as the central hub for accessing all mathematical tools developed by different student groups.

 ## 🌐 Integrated Applications